awgamedev/AWS/.github/instructions/routes.instructions.md

 ## General Guidelines

 - Define routes in the `src/routes` directory.
-- Avoid embedding HTML directly in route files; use EJS views instead.
-- Refactor business logic into controllers located in the `src/controllers` directory instead of placing it in route files.
-- Keep route definitions concise and focused on routing logic only.
 - Use descriptive names for route handlers to improve readability.
 - When rendering views, use a dedicated utility function (e.g., `renderView`) to handle common rendering tasks and pass necessary variables to the views.
 - Group related routes together in the same file for better organization.